 To convert a CSV file to Excel format, run FileSculptor.
 The first screen shown is the Import screen, where you can select the file to import.
-Keep the File Type as CSV and click on “Browse…” button to select the CSV file on your computer.
+Click on Open File button, keep the file type filter as CSV Files and select a CSV file on your computer.

 If the file has a header with field names, the preview grid will show the names of each field.
 If the file doesn’t have a header, uncheck the box “File contains fields on first line”.